-TICEBA's unique know-how and specialized scientific team leads to a successful development of stem cell based drugs for diseases with high and unmet medical need.
+TICEBA's unique know-how and highly specialized scientific team culminate in the successful development of stem cell-based drugs and therapies, navigating hitherto unchartered waters in terms of diseases with unmet medical needs.

 Home - Clinical Research Pipeline